ratcashdev/play-with-orientdb/README.md

         "ratcash.net" % "play-with-orientdb_2.10" % "1.0-SNAPSHOT"
-    to your Build.scala, under appDependencies (more here ﻿﻿[lg:Working with Play 2.x Plugins])
+    to your Build.scala, under appDependencies (more here ﻿﻿[lg:Working with Play 2.x Plugins]) Add also
+        val orientDBVersion = "1.3.0"
+    to your Build.scala, right after appVersion.
+This tells the plugin which OrientDB version to use (managed dependency).
 2. Disable EBean in you Build.scala file
 3. Edit